GeorgeBacky/PortScanner/README.md

 1. Type cd C:\USER\XX\PortScanner\
 2. Type dir and you will see the file PortScanner.py
+3. Don't run it!
+First install requirements.txt with this command : pip install -r requirements.txt
 3. Type PortScanner.py or python PortScanner.py
 <br>
 <img src="portscanner.gif">